Conditioned taste aversion: In humans

 Taste aversion is common in humans.
 When humans eat bad food (e.g., spoiled meat) and get sick, they may later find that particular food aversive.
 The food does not have to cause the sickness for it to become aversive.
 A human who eats sushi for the first time and who happens to come down with an unrelated stomach virus may still develop an aversion to sushi.
 Even something as obvious as riding a roller coaster (causing nausea) after eating the sushi will influence the development of taste aversion to sushi.
 Humans might also develop aversions to certain types of alcoholic beverages because of vomiting during intoxication.
-This is the mechanism of disulfram, a drug used to treat alcohol dependence by inhibiting aldehyde dehydrogenase which causes a rapid buildup of the hangover-causing compound acetaldehyde when consuming alcoholic beverages, thereby pairing a negative stimulus with consumption of alcohol.
+This is the mechanism of disulfiram, a drug used to treat alcohol dependence by inhibiting aldehyde dehydrogenase which causes a rapid buildup of the hangover-causing compound acetaldehyde when consuming alcoholic beverages, thereby pairing a negative stimulus with consumption of alcohol.
 Certain other cephalosporin antibiotic medications, like cefotetan and cefazolin are metabolized to a compound that has similar effects at blocking acetaldehyde metabolism, 1-methylthiotetrazole (1-MTT), and can cause the same hangovers upon alcohol ingestion.

 Taste aversion is a common problem with chemotherapy patients, who become nauseated because of the drug therapy and then develop aversions to food.